MAMware/court-jurdroids/README.md

 ## Who is this for?

-* **Kleros Researchers & Analysts:** Simulating court scenarios, testing mechanism designs, studying potential voting patterns.
+* **Researchers & Analysts:** Simulating court scenarios, testing mechanism designs, studying potential voting patterns.
 * **Developers:** Working on the juror generation tool itself or integrating simulated jurors into other Kleros-related testing tools.
 * **Protocol Developers:** Stress-testing Kleros contracts or UIs with diverse simulated juror data.